jeroenooms/ipyr/README.md

 Debian package for ipyr
 =======================

 Debian package to install the [ipython R kernel](https://github.com/takluyver/IR_kernel).
+Works on Ubuntu 13.10 (Saucy) and up.

 Install
 -------